toggler-io/toggler/docs/README.md

 Such case is the combined usage from SPA, lambda service and traditional backend services.

 It is goal to provide a stable, reliable and free rollout management tooling for teams.
-By using feature flags you can decouple the feature release from the deployment or config change process, and also make it simple to keep feature states in sync for all your users.
+By using release flags you can decouple the feature release from the deployment or config change process, and also make it simple to keep feature states in sync for all your users.

 The project aims only to be just barely enough for the minimal requirement